confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

         INNER JOIN shipments s WITHIN 2 HOURS ON s.id = o.id;
 ```

-The GRACE PERIOD, part of the WITHIN clause, allows the join to process late records for up
+The GRACE PERIOD, part of the WITHIN clause, allows the join to process out-of-order records for up
 to the specified grace period.
 Events that arrive after the grace period has passed are dropped
-and not joined with older records.
+as _late_ records and not joined.

-The default grace period, if not used in the join, is 24 hours.
-This could cause a huge amount
+If you don't specify a grace period explicitly, the default grace period is 24 hours.
+This could
-of disk usage on high-throughput streams.
-Setting a specific GRACE PERIOD is recommended to
+cause a huge amount of disk usage on high-throughput streams.
+Setting a specific GRACE PERIOD is

-reduce high disk usage.
+recommended to reduce high disk usage.

+!!! note
+    If you specify a GRACE PERIOD for left/outer joins, the grace period defines when the left/outer

+    join result is emitted.
+If you don't specify a GRACE PERIOD for left/outer joins,

+    left/outer join results are emitted eagerly, which may cause "spurious" result records, so

+    we recommended that you specify a GRACE PERIOD.

 ```sql
    CREATE STREAM shipped_orders AS